SamuelG-exe/startup/README.md

 - Usage: Store user profiles (including salted passwords, unique usernames, instrument etc.), uploaded videos and audio, location data (county/city), and messages.

 *WebSocket Data*
-- Usage: Enable real-time messaging between users, updates when new videos or music are uploaded, and post-project ratings of performance.
+- Usage: Enable real-time messaging between users, updates when new videos or music are uploaded (notify when posted for those you follow and if that switch is turned on), and post-project ratings of performance.

+## HTML Base Deliverable: